Authorities: Hate against Taiwanese led to church attack

 “I knew someone was shooting,” he said.
 “I was very, very scared.
 I ran out the kitchen door to call 911. ”

+Samuel Nganga, a member of Geneva and a caretaker for the church, said he was starting to clean up in the kitchen when he heard the shots.
+He and others crawled out on their hands and knees to escape.

 Four of the five people wounded suffered critical gunshot injuries.
-Orange County Fire Authority official Michael Contreras said two of the wounded were in good condition, two were in stable condition and the status of the fifth patient was undetermined.
+Authorities on Monday said two of the wounded were in good condition, two were in stable condition and the status of the fifth patient was undetermined.

-“I will tell you that evil was in that church yesterday,” Spitzer said.

-There is a lot of evidence that the suspect “had an absolute bias against the Taiwanese people, its country, as a Chinese or mainland national," Spitzer said.

 Chen said a group of about 40 congregants had gathered in the fellowship hall for a luncheon after a morning service to welcome their former Pastor Billy Chang, a beloved and respected community member who had served the church for 20 years.
 Chang moved back to Taiwan two years ago.
 This was his first time back stateside, Chen said.

-Orange County Undersheriff Jeff Hallock praised the parishioners' quick work to detain the gunman.

-“That group of churchgoers displayed what we believe is exceptional heroism and bravery in intervening to stop the suspect.
-They undoubtedly prevented additional injuries and fatalities,” Hallock said.
-“I think it’s safe to say that had people not intervened, it could have been much worse.”

-The shooting came a day after an 18-year-old man shot and killed 10 people at a supermarket in Buffalo, New York.

-As news of the shooting broke on the heels of the racist rampage in Buffalo — where the white gunman allegedly targeted a supermarket in a predominantly Black neighborhood — fear spread that the Taiwanese congregation had also been targets of a hate crime.
+The shooting came a day after an 18-year-old man shot and killed 10 people at a supermarket in Buffalo, New York in a racist rampage where the white gunman allegedly targeted a supermarket in a predominantly Black neighborhood.

 Laguna Woods was built as a senior living community and later became a city.
-More than 80% of residents in the city of 18,000 people about 50 miles (80 kilometers) southeast of Los Angeles are at least 65.
-The shooting was in an area with a cluster of houses of worship, including Catholic, Lutheran and Methodist churches and a Jewish synagogue.
+More than 80% of residents in the city of 18,000 people about 50 miles southeast of Los Angeles are at least 65.

 Those wounded by gunshots included four Asian men, ages 66, 75, 82 and 92, and an 86-year-old Asian woman, the sheriff’s department said.